• Skip to primary navigation

 The museum is open from Tuesday to Sunday, with tickets from 5 to 10 euros.
 It is free for under 6yo.

-The museum is located in Via Bologna 32 and can be reached with a 30 minutes walk from the Castle Square.
-I suggest to take a bus from Via Garibaldi, near the Castle square.
+The museum is located in Via Bologna 32 and can be reached within a 30-minute walk from Piazza Castello, the square with the Royal Palace.
+I suggest taking a bus from Via Garibaldi, near Piazza Castello.
 From the bus stop n.245, take bus 11, 57 or 27 and you will reach the museum in 14 minutes.

 Remember to buy the ticket at the tobacconist’s.

-The tourist office is right in the Castle Square, so you can ask them for the bust stop.
+The tourist office is right in the Square, so you can ask them for the bus stop.
 Don’t forget to ask if there are special shuttles.
-In fact, for special events the museum might be included in organised tours leaving from the city centre.
+In fact, for special events, the museum might be included in organized tours leaving from the city center.

 So, if you are a coffee lover and are planning a stop in Turin, this is the right place for you.